malhotra5/OpenAI-Gym-CartPole-Challenge/NeuroEvolution/README.md

 The population class creates an Agents, which is one of the models in the population.
 Each model will have a corresponding fitness value.
 Also, for transparency purposes, I we will collect extra data such as the number of steps the model survived in a game.

+## Things to take away
+Neuroevolution is a great method for training accurate models in short amounts of time
+## Things to work on
+This code only shows the basics of neuroevolution.
+Also, most of the time, you have to get lucky in order to get a model that generalizes well over any scenario for CartPole.
+A lot of the times, an Agent gets a good score during the evolutionary process.
+But, when you test it's results, it doesn't do so well anymore.
+There are solutions to this.
+You can increase mutations.
+Do more randomizations to some parts of breeding and mutations.
+Run the generations for longer even if the score requirement hsa been reached.
+I'll leave rest of the tinkering process to you.
+## Built with
+* Gym
+* Python3